nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 46 -	<strike>This is one of those crazy designer tweaks.
 In the image below, looking at the green lines, it shows the distance between content and the bottom edge of a window.
 Can we 	double check the gap or space here is always 22px **in Library, Gameplay & Controls** (in Controls it is the gap between the recessed panel and the window edge).. </strike>

-47 -	Also the distance from the top of the tool bar and content should also be a 22px gap like like the image below (excluding the Controls section).
+47 -	<strike>Also the distance from the top of the tool bar and content should also be a 22px gap like like the image below (excluding the Controls section).
 This also applies for the 	spacing either side of a divider.
 In the example below, a 22px gap from the 'Change' button to the divider should be in place, and as demonstrated a 22px gap from 	the divider and the content below it 'Organisation Methods' header.
 This is just using one section as an example.
-This rule should be applied to all content excluding the 	Cores section..
+This rule should be applied to all content excluding the 	Cores section..</strike>

 ###Library Section